The Evolving Future of PCSK9 Inhibitors

 - There has been renewed discussion on whether a target LDL-C level should be used in clinical practice.
 The LDL-C target of <70 mg/dl for high-risk patients was readopted in the 2017 ACC Consensus pathway for use of nonstatin agents.
 Given the clinical outcomes benefits seen in the PCSK9 inhibitor trials, there is question as to whether there should be an even lower LDL-C target.
 One can consider for the highest risk patients (such as those post-acute coronary syndrome or with multivessel CAD) an LDL-C target <50 mg/dl.
 The American Association of Clinical Endocrinologists and American College of Endocrinology guideline recommends an LDL-C level of <55 mg/dl and non-HDL-C of <80 mg/dl in patients with progressive ASCVD and in patients with established ASCVD with diabetes, chronic kidney disease stage 3 or 4, heterozygous FH, or premature ASCVD.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins

 Keywords: Acute Coronary Syndrome, Atherosclerosis, Brain Ischemia, Cholesterol, HDL, Cholesterol, LDL, Coronary Artery Disease, Diabetes Mellitus, Type 2, Dyslipidemias, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Metabolic Syndrome X, Myalgia, Myocardial Infarction, Primary Prevention, Plaque, Atherosclerotic, Proprotein Convertases, Receptors, LDL, Renal Insufficiency, Chronic, Stroke, Subtilisins, Triglycerides